Glazed Vegan Donuts

 Glazed Vegan Donuts!
 This recipe is so fun and customizable.
 Make vanilla or chocolate baked donuts then top with a simple sugar glaze or chocolate glaze.

 My kids love donuts.
 I can’t remember when they were first introduced to them, but ever since it’s become one of their most requested sweet treats when out shopping or at the market.
-Well, that and croissants but that’s a story for another day.

-Therefore, I knew that I wanted to have a killer homemade donut recipe — and here it is.
 Vegan donuts that can be made as either vanilla or chocolate cake donuts, then covered in a homemade glaze.
 Whether you call them donuts or doughnuts, you are going to love these baked cake vegan donuts!

-Vegan Donut with Milk
+Vegan Donut With Milk

-Ingredients for Vegan Donuts
+Ingredient and Substitution Notes for Vegan Donuts

-You just need a handful of ingredients to make these baked donuts.
+You need a handful of ingredients to make these baked donuts.
 They are also incredibly customizable, to be either vanilla or chocolate flavored.

 If you want to make chocolate vegan donuts, then add in 1/4 cup cocoa powder and 1/4 cup more non-dairy milk.